wqferr/palette-maker/README.md

 selection screen.

 ## Who are you anyway? ##
-I'm a Computer Sciences student at USP (University of São Paulo, Brazil), and aspirant game designer and developer.
-If need be, you may email me at `wqferr@gmail.com`
+I'm a Computer Sciences student at USP (University of São Paulo, Brazil), game designer and developer as a hobby.

+If need be, you may email me at
+`wqferr@gmail.com`